 Years and dozens of publication credits later, Charles continues to mix legal insight and humor in pieces for The Colorado Lawyer, such as “Spam and Cookies: How to Avoid Indigestion While Binging at the World Wide Automat” and “The Matrix Unloaded: Coping with Computer Spyware.”

-When not working, Charles may be found piloting his 1964 Cessna Skylane through the Rockies, courtside at University of Colorado women's basketball games, scuba diving, or playing half a dozen musical instruments.
-Together with his wife and three daughters, he supports five dogs, ten lovebirds, and an African grey parrot named “Sherlock“ at their home in rural east Boulder county.
+When not working, Charles may be found piloting his 1964 Cessna Skylane through the Rockies, courtside at University of Colorado women’s basketball games, researching Colorado’s early aviation history, or playing half a dozen musical instruments.
+Together with his wife and three daughters, he supports three dogs, four lovebirds, and an African grey parrot named “Sherlock“ at their home in rural east Boulder County.
 Charles enjoys playing and listening to jazz and classical music, and the works of Charles Dickens, Jasper Fforde, Kurt Vonnegut, and Bill Bryson.

 Recent publications and presentations